k2view-academy/K2View-Academy/articles/23_fabric_transactions/02_fabric_transactions.md

 For example, run 2500 insert commands whereby the TRANSACTION_BULK_SIZE = 1000.

-* Each bulk of 1000 commands is sent to Kafka, the commands are kept in Cassandra, and Kafka gets the transaction ID.
+* Each bulk of 1000 commands is sent to Kafka, the commands are kept in the System DB, and Kafka gets the transaction ID.
 * The 2500 inserts are divided into 3 transactions (1000 + 1000 + 500).
 * Then, run another 900 inserts.
 The 900 inserts are sent and stored in Kafka.